owtscharenko/PyControlHost/README.rst

 Introduction
 ===============================================

-This repository is providing scripts necessary for communication of pyBAR with the DAQ (dispatcher, run control) of the SHiP Charm experiment
+This repository is providing scripts necessary for communication of pyBAR with the DAQ (dispatcher, run control) of the SHiP Charm experiment.
+Hit data from FE-I4 modules (provided by pyBAR) is converted to SHiP data format and sent to DAQ.
+Also run_control commands are recieved and executed.

 Installation
 ============